duyvu871/myblog/docs/environment-variables.md

 - [ ] Secrets rotated regularly
 - [ ] Environment-specific configurations

-This documentation ensures proper configuration and security for all environments in the Student Management System.
+This documentation ensures proper configuration and security for all environments in the Nextjs 15 template System.